RolandDreger/pagedjs-example/README.md

 Example of a book section designed using PrintCSS (CSS Paged Media) and paged.js

-You can find a short video of it on Vimeo.
+You can find a short video about it on [Vimeo](https://vimeo.com/444348344).

 ## Credits